Steven Matz: 2019

 Matz struggled in most of his June starts, beginning with a June 2 loss to the Arizona Diamondbacks in which he surrendered five runs over six innings.
 Despite matching career-highs in strikeouts (10) and pitches (120) in a 5–3 win against the Colorado Rockies on June 8, he dropped his next two starts, having surrendered at least five runs in three of his last five starts.
 Those games were followed by a June 24 start against the Philadelphia Phillies in which Matz was charged with seven earned runs on 10 hits over 4 1/3 innings, including three home runs, bringing his road ERA to 7.07 on the season.
 Matz ended June with a 7.36 ERA through his six starts in the month, allowing eight home runs in 29 1/3 innings, and bringing his season total of first-inning home runs allowed to 10.
 On July 2, Matz was temporarily moved to the Mets bullpen, but returned to the starting rotation after the All-Star break.

 Matz finished the first half of the season with a 4.89 ERA, and a 5–6 record, with an 11.40 ERA in the first innings across all his starts for the season.
 Over his next three outings, Matz had a 2–0 record with a 1.89 ERA, 15 strikeouts, and two walks.
 This included his first complete-game shutout on July 27, throwing 99 pitches, recording seven strikeouts, and allowing five hits as the Mets defeated the Pittsburgh Pirates 3–0.
-It marked the eighth time in Mets history that a pitcher threw a shutout in under 100 pitches (known as a Maddux), and the first time since Johan Santana threw one in 2012.
+It marked the eighth time in Mets' history that a pitcher threw a complete game shutout in under 100 pitches (known as a Maddux), and the first time since Johan Santana threw one in 2012.
 Matz and the rest of the Mets' starting rotation recorded a post-All Star Break ERA of 2.62 through August 7, the best in the majors at that point, which helped place the Mets back into Wild Card contention despite them finishing the first half of the season 10 games under .500.
 By August 20, Matz had a 2.81 ERA and 3–1 record across his seven starts and 41 2/3 innings since the All-Star break, striking out 38 batters and allowing just three home runs, and recording a quality start in five of his previous six games.
 He also allowed no runs during the first innings of each of those seven starts, bringing his first-inning ERA down to 8.14.